rage/programming-21/data/part-13/2-animation.md

         velocity = -velocity
 ```

-If the velocity is above zero so that the robot is moving to the right, and the right edge if the image goes beyong the right edge of the window, the direction is reversed and the robot starts moving to the left.
-Similarly, if the velocity is beow zero so that the robot is moving to the left, and the left edge of the image reaches the left edge of the window, the direction is again reversed and the robot starts moving to the right again.
+If the velocity is above zero so that the robot is moving to the right, and the right edge of the image goes beyond the right edge of the window, the direction is reversed and the robot starts moving to the left.
+Similarly, if the velocity is below zero so that the robot is moving to the left, and the left edge of the image reaches the left edge of the window, the direction is again reversed and the robot starts moving to the right again.

 This makes the robot move on a path from the left edge of the window to the right edge, and back to the left, and then to the right again, repeated ad infinitum.